Road Rage: Protecting Yourself

 Rock the steering wheel back and forth from side to side while accelerating to try and keep your front tires from getting stuck on debris.

 You don’t want to smash the other car, that will likely set off your airbags.
 This can cause injury to you and your passengers.
 There are also certain makes of cars which shut off your vehicle.
 However, some makes are still drivable when the bags deploy.
 Typical speeds to set off airbags varies from 5 mph to 15 mph.
-One other item of note is that newer vehicles are being equipped with sensors that automatically brake when they recognize an obstruction.
+One other item of note is that newer vehicles are being equipped with sensors that automatically put on your brakes when they recognize an obstruction.
 Depending on your car, you may be physically unable to push past vehicles or attackers when the sensor is turned on.
 Check with your mechanic or your dealership to see if your vehicle has this option.
+I've got that sensor turned off on my vehicles.

 Stay in the flow of traffic.
 There is safety in numbers.
 You have a chance that others will be observing, calling the police or even, in some cases, helping you.
 I know of a case where the road rage incident continued over several city blocks with one car hassling another.
 When the driver on the defensive called the police on his phone and reported the suspect vehicle, dispatch told him there were already about a dozen calls in on that vehicle from other, non-involved drivers.
 In another case I witnessed, other drivers got out of their cars and physically restrained a driver attacking another’s car.
 I've also witnessed a victim of road rage effectively using other cars and trucks to shield themselves by staying at the speed of the surrounding traffic.